 NOTICE: The Texas weather emergency in February, in addition to the ongoing demand increase for pool products from the Covid pandemic, have caused industry-wide shortages on many products that most vendors expect to last late into 2021/early 2022.
 We're allowing items to be purchased so that customers who choose to wait will have their order shipped when product arrives.
 Many times there are long shipping delays on the few products we do have in stock.
 Please contact us to ask about availability.
-Live Chat and email are the best.
-Please keep trying back via chat and email as we can't answer them as fast as they come in but we are here, so keep trying!
-We're currently 20+ days behind on returning email (email is the best way to get a reply when all chat associates are busy).
+Live Chat and email will get the quickest response.

 There are a number of factors to bear in mind before you ever start shopping for paints and primers.
 First, preparing the surface of the pool is crucial to ensure adhesion of the new coating.
 Please thoroughly read this reference about washing and acid etching to get a sense of what is involved up front.
 This will also make the painting process much less tedious and save you time and money.
 Get it right the first time!